The Confident Eater

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, Mindful eating #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

 Chewing properly is important for all of us, not just children.
 Eating mindfully and well is good for our health.
-There are those who advocate for chewing each mouthful 100 times, and although we don’t have to go that far, chewing well is important.
+There are those who advocate for chewing each mouthful 100 times, and although you don’t have to go that far, chewing well is important.

-So why is chewing properly important?
+So why is how you chew important?

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, eating #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters